Interlisp/Interlisp.github.io/content/en/project/status/_index.md

  - /medley/project/status/
 ---

+## 2024 Annual Report released

+The [2024 Medley Interlisp Annual Report](/project/status/2024medleyannualreport) has been released.
+Another year of progress.

 ## Build Notes

 Builds of Medley for several operating systems and architectures are generated automatically every week.
 You can [learn what's changed and download the latest builds](https://github.com/Interlisp/medley/releases).
 We advise caution as these builds are untested and may have bugs or other issues.